PIONEER POWER SOLUTIONS, INC. Revenue Disclosure

 Concentration of Risk

 Return of a product requires that the buyer obtain permission in writing from the Company.
 When the buyer requests authorization to return material for reasons of their own, the buyer will be charged for placing the returned goods in saleable condition, restocking charges and for any outgoing and incoming transportation paid by the Company.
 The Company warrants title to the products, and also warrants the products on date of shipment to the buyer, to be of the kind and quality described in the contract, merchantable, and free of defects in workmanship and material.
-Returns and warranties during the year ended December 31, 2024 were $295.
-Returns and warranties during the year ended December 31, 2023, were insignificant.
+Returns and warranties during the year ended December 31, 2025, were $653.
+Returns and warranties during the year ended December 31, 2024, were $295.

 Disaggregated Revenue